 Note: Quantic School of Business and Technology courses are unique in design and delivery, and therefore do not directly correlate with traditional calculations for credit hours per course.
 Given the interconnected nature of Quantic School of Business and Technology's coursework, credit hours are more applicable to sections of coursework rather than individual courses.

-Quantic School of Business and Technology's MBA and Executive MBA programs each represent 36 semester credit hours; the Valar EMBA in Strategic Leadership and MBA in Leadership & Management each represent 30 semester credit hours.
+Quantic School of Business and Technology's MBA represents 36 semester credit hours; the Executive MBA program represents 37 semester credit hours; and the Valar EMBA in Strategic Leadership and MBA in Leadership & Management each represent 30 semester credit hours.